nsls-ii-forge/docs/source/creating_packages.rst

     $ mkdir <package-name>
     $ cd <package-name>

 The recipe may be created based on ``meta.yaml`` file from the respective **conda-forge** feedstock (and sometimes from the original package repository).
-If such file is not available
-or unusable, find an appropriate sample ``meta.yaml`` (from a similar package that was successfully built) and modify it.
+If such a file is not available or unusable, find an appropriate sample ``meta.yaml`` (from a similar package that was successfully built) and modify it.
 Copy ``meta.yaml`` file to the temporary directory you just created:

 .. code-block:: bash